Elementary Summer Scholars (recommended)

-- Review the Summer Scholar Activity Board for the grade level you will be entering.
-Select at least 10 activities (one for each week of summer vacation) that you will complete.
+- Review both Summer Scholar Activity Boards for the grade level you will be entering.
+Select at least 20 activities (two for each week of summer vacation) that you will complete.
 Have a grown-up initial each box you complete on the Activity Board.

-- Practice skills needed for math next year by working on the problems in the Prerequisite Skills inventory Packet enclosed (these additional sheets are cannot be found in the online version of the summer scholar packet).
-Mini lessons and additional practice can be found in the back of your Standards Practice textbook titled “Getting Ready”.
-These math sheets will not be collected in September they are for additional practice.
+- Practice skills needed for math next year by working on mini lessons and additional practice in the back of your Standards Practice textbook titled “Getting Ready”.
+These math sheets will not be collected in September.
+They are for additional practice.

-- Become fluent (memorize) your grade level math facts.
-You can continue to access First in Math using your username and password until August 15, 2015.
+- Become fluent (memorize) in your grade level math facts.
+You can continue to access First in Math using your username and password until August 15, 2016.
 Students entering grades 2-5 will be required to take a 1.5 timed test when returning in September.